adampie/pi-gen/README.md

 ## Getting Started

-The original pi-gen script can be found here - [pi-gen](https://github.com/RPi-Distro/pi-gen)
+The original pi-gen script can be found here - [pi-gen](https://github.com/RPi-Distro/pi-gen) Latest integration - a9c27d2 from Dec 6, 2016

 This will get updated as the project progresses